-BTEC's Undergraduate Certificate in Biomanufacturing is designed both for NC State students and for persons from outside the University who wish to gain a recognized competence that is listed on an official university transcript.
+BTEC's Undergraduate Certificate in Biomanufacturing is designed both for NC State students and for persons from outside the University who wish to gain a recognized competence.
 NC State students whose schedule does not allow them to complete a minor in in biomanufacturing will find that the certificate supports their major and adds breadth to their education.

 The following prerequisite must be completed with a grade of C- or better prior to taking courses for the post-baccalaureate certificate.
 Depending upon an applicant's background and experience, this prerequisite may be waived.

 |Course #||Course Title||Credit Hours|

 A minimum of 12 credit hours is required to earn the undergraduate certificate.
 Review the three categories below to see how hours are allocated.

 - Introductory Seminar Pertaining to Biomanufacturing (1 credit)

 Course # Course Title Credit Hours BEC 220 Introduction to Drug Development and Careers in Biomanufacturing 1

 All students must complete one of the following courses.

 Course # Course Title Credit Hours BEC 330 Principles and Applications of Bioseparations 2 or BEC 463 Fermentation of Recombinant Microorganisms 2

 Students must complete at least 9 credits of courses from the list below.
 Alternate courses may be accepted if relevant.